 Antibiotics and resistance in the environment

-Both antibiotics and antibiotic-resistant bacteria can be found within the environment due to human activities.
+Both antibiotics and antibiotic-resistant bacteria are present in the environment due to human activities.
 This contamination can cause the development of antibiotic resistance and the spread of existing resistant organisms.

-These drugs and bacteria are often found in the waterways and soil, but not much is known about the scale of the risk they pose or their modes of transmission.
-In January 2019, a research team reported the presence of resistance genes in soil samples in the high Arctic.
+These drugs and bacteria are often found in the waterways and soil, but we know little about the scale of the risk they pose or their modes of transmission.
+In January 2019, a research team reported the presence of environmental antibiotic resistance in soil samples in the high Arctic.

 Human and animal waste